Having heart failure does not mean your child’s heart has "failed." It means your child’s heart cannot pump enough blood to the body.

 Heart Transplantation at Children’s

 Children’s National has partnered with nearby MedStar Washington Hospital Center, a leading center for heart failure, VAD, and heart transplant therapy.
-In 2014, we performed six heart transplant operations.

 If other treatment options have not been successful, and we determine that your child is a candidate for transplantation, we will recommend a transplant operation as a treatment option.
 If your child’s heart function is extremely insufficient, we will place your child on a VAD while waiting for a donor heart.
 Depending on the severity of your child’s condition, he or she may be able to leave the hospital with the VAD and wait at home.